 A business sale agreement is appropriate in many common scenarios, including:

-• Business mergers & acquisitions: Asset sales are commonly used during mergers and acquisitions as an alternative to share purchases.
+- Business mergers & acquisitions: Asset sales are commonly used during mergers and acquisitions as an alternative to share purchases.
+In these transactions, it is important that company directors fulfil their legal responsibilities by ensuring due diligence is properly conducted and that the sale serves the company’s best interests.

 It is important to understand that a share purchase agreement is a completely different thing.
 If your business involves multiple owners, having a well-drafted shareholders agreement is crucial to align all parties’ interests before entering into any sale discussions.